 Andrea Seale joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves on the Governance and Nominating Committee.

 Ms. Seale has an Honours Bachelor of Arts in English from McGill University and a Diploma in Public Relations from Mount Royal University.
-As a volunteer, she served on the boards of Vancity Community Foundation, the Association of Fundraising Professionals, Story Money Impact, and Modo Car Share.
+As a volunteer, she serves on the boards of the Health Charities Coalition of Canada and the Vancouver Mural Festival, and has served on the boards of Vancity Community Foundation, the Association of Fundraising Professionals, Story Money Impact, and Modo Car Share.

 June 1, 2018

 Ms. Smith is a Métis of Manitoba with over 15 years of experience in relationship building with Canada’s Indigenous peoples.
-She joined the Canadian Partnership Against Cancer’s Board of Directors in June 2018 and serves on the Performance Committee.
+She joined the Canadian Partnership Against Cancer’s Board of Directors in June 2018 and serves as Vice-Chair of the Governance and Nominating Committee.

 Ms. Smith is the Reeve (Mayor) of the Rural Municipality of St. Laurent, Manitoba.
 The community of St. Laurent is the largest Métis community in Canada and was featured in the Smithsonian Institute in Washington D.C. for over 10 years.
 In addition, she is a Director for the Association of Manitoba Municipalities.